Frequently Asked Questions

 Does Affitor only work with Stripe?

-No. Stripe is the best-documented Bill Flow path, but the Sale API works with any backend/payment provider that can send revenue events after payment succeeds.
+No. Stripe is the best-documented integration path, but server-side tracking works with any backend/payment provider that can send revenue events after payment succeeds.

 How does attribution work?

-For the most reliable results, install the tracker first, send a stable internal customer ID at signup, and reuse that same identifier in sale tracking.
+The full model is documented in the attribution reference.
+For the most reliable results, install the tracker first, send a stable internal customer ID at signup, and reuse that identifier in sale tracking.

 What happens if the customer later pays on Stripe?

-If you use Stripe Bill Flow, Affitor can attribute the sale from metadata and webhook events.
-For subscriptions, renewals depend on subscription_data.metadata being populated as well.
+With Stripe integration, Affitor attributes the sale from metadata and webhook events.
+For subscriptions, renewals also require subscription_data.metadata to be populated.

 Commissions & Payouts